camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 ```

-# Diagram Interchange
+# Generation of Diagram Interchange

-BPMN Diagram Elements are necessary for rendering the process as a diagram and editing it
-in the Camunda Modeler.
+For rendering the process BPMN diagram elements are necessary.
+The fluent builder generates

-With the fluent builder API BPMN Shapes and BPMN Edges
-are generated and placed automatically for flow nodes and sequence flows.
+BPMN Shapes and BPMN Edges and place them automatically for flow nodes and sequence flows.

 ```java
 final BpmnModelInstance myProcess = Bpmn.createExecutableProcess("process-payments")